amalnathm7/http-proxy-server/README.md

 # http_proxy_server

-An HTTP proxy server was implemented on a simple server to simulate its working in the real world.
+An HTTP proxy server is implemented on a simple server to simulate its working in the real world.